 - Music Seminar Room W325 Pattee — contact Music and Media Desk

-If the instructions are missing, please contact Library Learning Services (865-9257 or email@example.com)
+If the instructions are missing, please contact Library Learning Services at 865-9257 or at firstname.lastname@example.org.

 The person teaching the class is responsible for knowing the proper use of the room and the equipment.
 Training is available upon request.